qfpl/reflex-tutorial/blog/drafts/reflex/basics/behaviors.md

 ```

 This takes an initial value and an `Event` as input.
-The `Behavior` starts has the initial value as its value until the first firing of the `Event`.
+The `Behavior` uses the initial value until the first firing of the input `Event`.
 After that, the `Behavior` has the value the `Event` had at the last time it fired.

 The use of the `MonadHold` typeclass constraint indicates that we're doing something that will have an effect on the behavior of the FRP network in future frames.